-According to reports, Reginald Lowe, Lewis Velasquez, and Dakota Coston were all arrested following an incident that took place during the morning of July 19, 2020.
+According to reports, Reginald Lowe, Lewis Velasquez, and Dakota Coston were all arrested following an incident that took place on the morning of July 19, 2020.
 An arrest affidavit goes into greater detail; according to the affidavit, there is video evidence showing the three officers opening a cell door and entering.
 The video shows an inmate climbing up to his bunk bed and being followed by one of the officers.
 The inmate can then be seen being slammed down onto the bunk, and he appears to receive numerous forceful punches from one of the officers (the video shows one of the officer’s arms making several “quick back-and-forth” motions).

 Reports also show that the inmate who was on the receiving end of this assault told a jail nurse he was having trouble breathing, and that Officer Lowe was the primary officer who carried out the assault.
 He has been hospitalized and was given a chest tube to assist him with difficulties stemming from a collapsed lung.
 In addition to this, he also suffered injuries including multiple rib fractures and a broken cheekbone.
 The officers have been suspended, and an internal investigation has been launched.

 Reports of law enforcement officials committing violent crimes are always concerning.
 Texans depend on these officers to protect and serve, and this includes inmates.
 Being behind bars is never ideal, but you should still be able to count on law enforcement professionals to do their job without committing assault.
 In the next section, we’ll look into the Texas definition of assault as well as some of the potential penalties that can come to fruition if an individual is convicted of this crime.